AEIOU: A Unified Defense Framework against NSFW Prompts in Text-to-Image Models: Method

 The CLIP text encoder consists of $L$ layers, each with a multi-head self-attention mechanism with $H$ heads followed by an MLP block.
 A prompt $P$ is divided into $N-1$ tokens and projected into initial token embeddings $\{z_i^0\}_{i \in \{0,...,N\}}$, where $\{z_0^0\}$ is the BOS token and $\{z_N^0\}$ is the EOS token.
 These embeddings form the matrix $Z_0$, the initial input to the encoder.
 Each layer updates this input through self-attention and MLP modules with two residual steps:

 In this framework, the ATT layer employs $H$ attention heads to extract information and integrates them into a vector through linear projection.
 The MLP layer further refines them to obtain intermediate embeddings that represent the overall information of the prompt.
 However, some information may be obscured or discarded during this process.
-Therefore, we need to utilize the original outputs $\text{ATT}^l(Z^{l-1})$ to extract NSFW semantics effectively.
+Therefore, we need to utilize the original outputs from the attention heads to extract NSFW semantics effectively.

-Considering that $\text{ATT}^l(Z^{l-1})$ is a composite of outputs from multiple attention heads, we need to decompose its computational process to extract the information each head represents.
-Since the CLIP model's self-attention block employs a causal mask \citep{radford2021learning}, only the EOS token holds the complete semantics.
+Considering that the outputs from multiple attention heads have been preliminarily integrated into $\text{ATT}^l(Z^{l-1})$, we need to decompose its computational process to extract the information each head represents.
+Since the CLIP model's self-attention block employs a causal mask \cite{radford2021learning}, only the EOS token holds the complete semantics.
 Therefore, we concentrate solely on the EOS token.
-We formalize the ATT output as a sum over $H$ independent attention heads and $N+1$ tokens:
+Following Elhage \textit{et al.} \cite{elhage2021mathematical} and Gandelsman \textit{et al.} \cite{gandelsmaninterpreting}, we formalize the ATT output as a sum over $H$ independent attention heads and $N+1$ tokens:

-where $W^{l,h}$ are transition matrices and $\alpha_{i,EOS}^{l,h}$ are attention weights from the $i$-th token to the EOS token.
+where $W_{VO}^{l,h}$ are transition matrices and $\alpha_{i,EOS}^{l,h}$ are attention weights from the $i$-th token to the EOS token.
 In this way, we can get the contribution of $h$-th head in $l$-th layer for $h\in [1,H], l\in[1,L]$, which can be expressed as $c^{l,h} = \sum_{i=0}^{N} x_{i,EOS}^{l,h}$.

 Each $c^{l,h}$ is located within a $d$-dimensional representation space, and our goal is to identify the direction within this space that best represents NSFW semantics.
 When a new prompt is input, the more its representation in attention heads aligns with the NSFW direction, the more likely it is to contain NSFW semantics.
 We refer to these directions as the \textbf{NSFW features} of each attention head.